lrdimov86/movies/README.md

 ````
 Use this file to create the test database

-In /config/app.php make sure to set the correct database credentials TEST database
+In /config/app.php make sure to set the correct database credentials for the TEST database

 ## Starting
 Fastest way to get the project up and running is by running